vtsuperdarn/davitpy/README.md

     sudo ./python_install_mac_brew.sh
     sudo ./python_install_mac_port.sh

+preferably after checking the dependicies to see if you already have them installed.

 (**note**: you may encounter some errors because sometimes macport will install binaries with the python version as an extension in their name, so f2py becomes f2py-2.7.
-If this happens, you will have to manually create symbolic links to the *-2.7 binaries or specify the extended name when calling the makefile)
+If this happens, you will have to manually create symbolic links to the *-2.7 binaries or specify the extended name when running setup.py)

 ####Usage
 To test davitpy and learn more about some of its functionality, please look at the included iPython notebooks.
 To run these: